 Single vision distance is a term for lenses that correct your distance vision to see far away.
 If you are nearsighted, you will need distance single vision lenses for help seeing objects beyond arm’s length.

-Single vision prescriptions only state one type of corrective power which can be plus (+) or minus (-).
-If your ‘intermediate addition’ or ‘near addition’ sections are blank, you only need single vision lenses.
+Single vision prescriptions don't feature any ADD (addition) power.
+If your ‘intermediate addition’ or ‘near addition’ sections are blank, you only require single vision lenses.

 Astigmatism is not single vision.
 It is a common condition describing the uneven curvature of your cornea resulting in a refractive defect causing visual blur.
 Astigmatism is prevalent whether you need single vision or multifocal lenses.